MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm-_kbugcheck_callback_reason.md

 ### -field KbCallbackTriageDumpData

 Specifies that the callback is executed to add virtual memory ranges the driver wants to preserve in the carved minidump file.
-For more information about this type of callback, see <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nc-wdm-kbugcheck_callback_routine">BugCheckCallback</a>.
-This enumeration value is supported in Windows 10 October 2018 Update / Windows Server 2019 and later versions of Windows.
+For more information about this type of callback, see [*KBUGCHECK_REASON_CALLBACK_ROUTINE*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nc-wdm-kbugcheck_reason_callback_routine).
+This enumeration value is supported in Windows 10, version 1809 and Windows Server 2019 and later versions of Windows.

 ## Remarks